-If you have any questions about any of the dental terms above or about anything that we didn’t mention, please contact our office at (514) 364-3366 or click here to visit our website.
+If you have any questions or concerns about your oral health, please do not hesitate to contact us.
+You can reach us at (514) 364-3366 or click here to visit our website.
 Also be sure to visit our Facebook page to keep up with information that affect your dental health and wellness.